CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance: Supplementary Material

 A brief statistics of our benchmark is shown in \Cref{fig:countloopsm}.

 \myparagraph{Details on Human Evaluation Setup} We designed our human evaluation survey using Google Forms.
-Raters were asked to evaluate three images per set in terms of prompt alignment, aesthetic quality, and overall preference.
-A total of 15 image sets were selected across all four benchmarks, {covering diverse prompts, object categories, and scene complexities} to ensure representative assessment. {Participants (N=30)} had an {average age of 31} (range 22–45), and came from professional backgrounds in {graphic design (20), AI art and research (10)}.
+Raters were asked to evaluate five images per set in terms of prompt alignment, aesthetic quality, count accuracy, and overall preference.

+A total of 15 image sets were selected across all four benchmarks, covering diverse prompts, object categories, and scene complexities, to ensure representative assessment.
+All images were blinded to method identity and randomized per rater.
+Participants (N=30) had an average age of 31 (range 22–45), and came from professional backgrounds in graphic design (20), AI art and research (10).
 Approximately 10 participants had prior experience or domain expertise in tasks requiring precise object counting (\eg, data annotation, inventory management, or computer vision evaluation).